zekaryas1/notes/docs/Algo/Fundamental Algorithms/Recursion/Recursion.md

 ## Fibonacci

 * The Fibonacci sequence is a sequence of integer values in which the first two values are both 1 and each subsequent value is the sum of the two previous values.
-The first 11 terms of the sequence are..
+The first 11 terms of the sequence are…
 	* 1; 1; 2; 3; 5; 8; 13; 21; 34; 55; 89; : : :
 	* The nth Fibonacci number can be computed as follow